 Do you need both life insurance and AD&D?

-Life insurance and AD&D insurance work in tandem, not against each other.
+Life insurance and accidental death and dismemberment insurance work in tandem, not against each other.
 Having the two of them makes sense if you want your family to receive a pay-out in both of the following scenarios:

 - In the event of a serious injury in an accident

-AD&D coverage nicely supplements life insurance by offering an extra layer of protection for unexpected injuries.
-You can buy AD&D coverage as a stand-alone policy or add it your life insurance policy as a rider.
+Accidental death and dismemberment insurance coverage nicely supplements life insurance by offering an extra layer of protection for unexpected injuries.
+You can buy AD&D coverage as a stand-alone policy or add it your insurance policy as a rider.

 But what if you could afford only one of them?

-If you have to prioritize between life insurance and AD&D insurance, pick the former since it offers more comprehensive protection to your dependents.
-Your loved ones will get a pay-out regardless of whether the death was natural or accidental.
+If you have to prioritize between regular life insurance and AD&D insurance, pick the former since it offers more comprehensive protection to your dependents.
+Your loved ones will get a pay-out regardless of whether the death was natural or an accidental death.

-However, if poor health or some other reason makes it difficult for you to get traditional life insurance, having AD&D coverage is better than having no coverage at all.
+However, if poor health or some other reason makes it difficult for you to get traditional life insurance, having accidental death and dismemberment insurance coverage is better than having no coverage at all.
 AD&D insurance is easier to qualify as there is no medical exam.

 Conclusion